 - 1 tablespoon Worcestershire sauce

-- 1 pound peeled and deveined shrimp, tail removed
+- 1 pound large shrimp - 16-20 count, peeled and deveined, tail removed

 - 2 tablespoons chopped fresh parsley plus sprigs for garnish